Pohang-class corvette: Batch III

 4 ships built.
 The Batch III heavily enhanced its gun system by installing additional OTO Melara 76 mm/62 cannon, and replacing 2 x Emerson EMERLEC 30 twin Oerlikon 30 mm/75 KCB cannon with 2 x Breda DARDO CIWS twin Bofors 40 mm/70 cannon, which is capable of engaging aircraft and cruise missile.
 The sonar was upgraded to Raytheon AN/SQS-58 to increase anti-submarine warfare capability while MM38 Exocet was removed from the ship.

 Batch IV

 10 ships built.
 The Batch IV was the most critical upgrade and change of the Pohang-class.
-The ship changed the combat system to WSA-423 (Weapon Ship Automation-423) in collaboration of Samsung Aerospace Industries (later Hanwha Systems) and the British Ferranti, which became the backbone of the Republic of Korea Navy's current combat system dubbed as Naval Shield.
+The ship changed the combat management system to WSA-423 (Weapon Ship Automation-423) in collaboration of Samsung Aerospace Industries (later Hanwha Systems) and the British Ferranti, which became the backbone of the Republic of Korea Navy's Baseline 1.0 ICMS (Integrated Combat Management System) dubbed as "Naval Shield".
 Installation of this unproven system caused delays in delivering the ship.
-Additional system changes include Marconi ST1802 fire control radar and Radamec 2400 optronic director, both localized by Samsung.
+Additional system changes include Marconi S1810 fire control radar and Radamec 2400 optronic director, both localized by Samsung.

 Batch V/VI

 6 ships built.
 The Batch V/VI has a structure difference from previous Batch.
-Fire control radar was changed to Samsung/Marconi ST1802.
+These ships added a Samsung/Marconi ST1802 fire control radar to improve gun control.